AceOfNitwits/PS-AnchorAPI/README.md

 ⬜ Upload a file to a root

+⬜ Write-AnchorFolder (not implemented in API)

+   Upload the contents and structure of a folder.

+## Navigation functions 📁

+Yes.
+You can navigate the Anchor file system from the PowerShell command line!
+It's not a PSDrive.
+It's kind of like FTP.

+✅ apwd

+   Display the present working Org:Root:Folder

+✅ aco/acc

+   Select a new organization/company by id

+✅ alo/alc

+   List child organizations/companies of the present working organization/company

+✅ acr

+   Select a new root by id

+✅ alr

+   List roots in the present working organization/company

+✅ acd

+   Select a new folder in the present working root by id

+✅ aget

+   Download a file in the present working root by id

+⬜ aput

+   Upload a file to the present working folder

 # To-Do

+## Complete all functions

 ## More examples.

 ## Improve authentication logic to only prompt for TOTP when it's actually needed.

+## Improve error handling.

 # Comments
 - I know I'm onto something when I can write a statement like this, and it works: `get-anchororg -top | Get-AnchorOrgChildren | where name -match "little" | get-anchororgshares | where name -match "Sync" | Get-AnchorOrgShareSubscribers -IncludeFromGroup -Raw`